-Home inspection software is an excellent tool for inspectors who want to provide professional detailed home inspection reports to a homeowner quickly, provide a report to a client via email, or who would like to keep everything digital instead of having to carry around a lot of paperwork.
+Home inspection software is a necessary tool for inspectors.
+It is needed to provide a professional detailed home inspection report to your client onsite, or via email.
 However, choosing the right home inspection software can be a little difficult, and the right one for one home inspector may not be the right software for another.
 Let’s take a look at the pros and cons of some of the top types software on the market today, and determine which one is right for you.

 Online/Cloud Reporting Software Pros and Cons

 Cloud inspection report software has many benefits, but some of those benefits can quickly turn into disadvantages if the system has complications.
 Take a look at how cloud reporting software can benefit your business, and then take a look at how those benefits can become disadvantages if complications arise.

 The benefits of online or cloud reporting software includes:

 - Hardware independent.
 Software that can be accessed online can be accessed from any device with an internet connection, meaning you can use your tablet, phone, laptop, or desktop to access this software.